The Year of the Dragon (music): Toccata

-The first movement starts with a sudden drum roll solo, which is then followed by a low, ominous motif.
-This is repeated until the rest of the winds join in, introducing the first melodic theme in the piece.
-This is intermitted by a dance-like section.
-The rest of the band then re-enters the fray, leading into a brief chorale section before going back into the dance.
+The first movement starts with a group of sudden solo rapid snare drum semiquaver single–stroke roll, which Sparke asks to be played as loud as possible at the start and should drive forward with accents firmly made.
+It is then followed by a low, ominous motif.

+This is repeated until the rest of the winds join in, introducing the first melodic theme of the movement.
+This is intermitted by a central dance-like section that soon gives way back to the return of the first theme where the rest of the band then re-enters the fray, eventually leading into a brief chorale section before going back into the dance.
 This continues until the movement fades out with the final faint echoes of the opening melody.